MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/ona-person-to-person-query.md

     ![ONA p2p query](../images/wpa/tutorials/ona-p2p-query.png)

-3. Select and change **Enter query name here** to a name, and then enter a description for the query.
+3. Select and change **Enter query name here** to a name, and then, optionally, enter a description for the query.
-4. For **Group by**, select a time-grouping option: **Monthly** or **Aggregated**.
+4. For **Group by**, select a time-grouping option: **Month** or **Aggregated**.
 If you choose Monthly, the query results will contain one row with data for each month in the time period that you chose.
 If you choose **Aggregated**, the query results will contain one row for the entire time period that you chose.

     > [!Note]
     > Currently, the only [meeting-exclusion rule](meeting-exclusions-intro.md) that can be used with an ONA query is the [Tenant default meeting exclusion rule](meeting-exclusion-concept.md#default-meeting-exclusion-rule).
 As you build your query, this rule is selected by default; it cannot be deselected.